Skip to main content

 So, depending on which translation you read, you may arrive at different conclusions concerning the role of women in the early Church.
 Or, conversely, a scholar’s theology will at times guide the way they translate an equivocal passage.

-The New Testament as a whole records a range of high profile female activity in the early church: running the houses where Christians met, serving as church deacons, praying and prophesying in worship, even acting as co-workers of the Apostle Paul, and of course being the first to witness the resurrection: based on John 20.11–18, Mary Magdalene has come to be known as the ‘apostle of the apostles’.
+The New Testament as a whole records a range of high profile female activity in the early Church: running the houses where Christians met, serving as church deacons, praying and prophesying in worship, even acting as co-workers of the Apostle Paul, and of course being the first to witness the resurrection: based on John 20.11–18, Mary Magdalene has come to be known as the ‘apostle of the apostles’.

 Have you got a question about the Bible?
 Let us know and we’ll do our best to answer it!